Why New Books Smell So Good - The Chemistry of Paper and Ink That Creates the 'Book Scent'

 Many of the chemical compounds that make up the book smell are shared with food aromas.
 Vanillin is the scent of vanilla ice cream, benzaldehyde is the scent of almonds, and furfural is the scent of freshly baked bread.
 The brain processes these smells by associating them with "food = safe = comfortable," which is why the book smell feels pleasant.

 Furthermore, the book smell has a powerful memory-evoking effect.
 Among the five senses, smell is the only one directly connected to the limbic system (the center of emotion and memory).
 Memories of time spent in the library as a child, the memory of the first paperback you ever bought.
 The book smell instantly recalls these memories, bringing nostalgia and a sense of comfort.
-(Books on scent and memory are also a helpful reference)
+Books on scent and memory are also a helpful reference

 E-books have no smell.
 This may seem trivial, but it affects the richness of the reading experience.
 Picking up a paper book, turning the pages, and smelling it.
 This multisensory experience may be one reason behind the enduring attachment to physical books.
+Research suggests that reading with visual information alone versus reading that includes tactile and olfactory input may differ in memory retention rates.

 Summary